rstrahan/aws-autoscaling-vertica/README.md

 ## Troubleshooting

-Use the following log files and database tables to montitor auto scaling activity and to troubleshoot problems.
+Use the following log files and database tables to monitor auto scaling activity and to troubleshoot problems.

 - /var/log/launch.log
 Captures stdout and stderr from launch.sh script, run on each node during its first startup.
 If it appears that an EC2 instance has started, but has failed to join the cluster, and there is no sign of it in the autoscale.launches table, you can ssh to the affected instance and check this log file for clues.